neurocod/DbgMsgBox/README.md

 ## Then all you need is:
 1) build  this solution
-1) Open main.cpp from this project and copy launch function `msgBox`
+1) #include msgBox.h` in your project or copy function from it (named `msgBox`)
-3) Use it, something like:
+3) Maybe modify path to your build location and then use it, something like:

 	msgBox(R"({"name":"param1","param2":6,"arr":[1, 2, 3]})");